hashgraph/guardian/Demo Artifacts/readme.md

 **Description**:

 This policy supports the estimation, calculation, and tokenization of GHG emissions resulting from remote work.
 This policy can be used as a stand-alone methodology, or a methodology to estimate organizational Scope 3 GHG emissions from remote work to be incorporated into organizational GHG inventories in alignment the GHG Protocol Corporate Standard and/or the GHG Protocol Scope 3 Standard.
 To support integration with the GHG Protocol Policies, both location and market-based emissions are calculated.
+For more info, please check : [Remote Workflow ReadMe](https://github.com/hashgraph/guardian/blob/main/Demo%20Artifacts/GHG%20Methodology/Remote%20WorkFlow%20Policy/readme.md)

 **For complete flow documentation, please refer to :**